 According to a report of the game by the New York Times, some 10,000 fans participated, pre-booking virtual tickets in order to be displayed from the area of the stands where they normally sit for games.
 Fans also had the added benefit of being able to watch fellow supporters during the match, including unruly participants.
 Following the match, both AGF and Zoom reported receiving inquiries from other sports organizations about the virtual match.

 There will be significant spending around this, from hardware computing and imaging upgrades to the expensive process of combining the data silos that sports organizations own and manage.
-But these investments will pay off far beyond the current crisis, with a more a more engaging experience of sports for many more people.
+But these investments will pay off far beyond the current crisis, with a more engaging experience for many more of us.